 The reason for obesity is because of overeating; refined carbs tend to be low in fiber content and can easily digestible; this is the reason refined carbs promote overeating.

-Refined food is easily digestible means promoting overeating because these foods are high in the glycemic index; foods that tend to have a high glycemic index are the food that promotes fullness for an about the short term.
+Refined food is easily digestible means promoting overeating because these foods are high in the glycemic index; foods that tend to have a high glycemic index are the food that promotes fullness for the short term.